yellows8/3ds_smashbroshax/README.md

 The Smash 3DS code handling beacons from Wii U does not involve the vulnerable function used with the normal multiplayer beacon handling.

 # Versions
+Currently only the update-title is supported for post-v1.0.0.
+Gamecard/standalone-eShop versions which include post-v1.0.0 are not supported currently, since those use different codebins from the update-title.

 Supported application builds:
 * demo v1.0: USA+EUR supported and tested.
 There's no difference between the regular demo and the "Special Demo" with this hax.
 This was the only version of Smash-3ds supported by this hax initially, until after the USA version of the game was released.
 Note that the release-archives aren't usable with this since those are built for loading the payload from SD: the demo doesn't have SD access.
 Hence, you must build this hax yourself with the PAYLOADURL option in order to use this with the demo.
 NOTE: The \*hax payload isn't usable with the demo(issue #2).
 * v1.0.0.
 USA: supported+tested. "gameother": supported+tested.